ETCHING-team/ETCHING/README.md

 #### Fusion-gene

-If you use a line of annotation file in config file, ETCHING will make two more files of fusion-genes:
+If you use `-a annotation.gtf` option, ETCHING will make two more files of fusion-genes:

 ```